Life under virus quarantine: Boxing, chalk art and waiting

 But many face also challenges such as family stuck in China and business disruptions.
 McCoy said much of his work has slowed and he’s been seeking help to keep supporting his son.

-Kimmy McDaniel, co-founder of the non-profit Project Support One, said she was moved to try to help the evacuees, noting many work for the State Department.
+Kimmy McDaniel, co-founder of the non-profit Project Strong One, said she was moved to try to help the evacuees, noting many work for the State Department.

 Her group furnished bikes and games for the kids, hair conditioner, diapers, and “anything and everything that would help make this transition more palatable and a positive experience,” she said.

 There is also a round-the-clock mobile health clinic.
-One child was sent to the hospital with a fever, accompanied by a parent, but returned to the base after testing negative for the virus, said Jose Arballo Jr., a spokesman for the county’s public health agency.
+One child was sent to the hospital with a fever, accompanied by a parent, and returned to the base after testing negative for the virus, said Jose Arballo Jr., a spokesman for the county’s public health agency.
+Another child ran a fever on Wednesday and was sent to the hospital and is awaiting test results, he said.

 For this first group, the quarantine will end Tuesday.
 But those arriving on later flights are just beginning their journey.
 “The American spirit provides,” McCoy said.
 “Everybody’s nice to everybody.
 I think that’s going to happen in all the other places.”